 The vineyard is consistently cared for by a team of specialist contractors under the constant supervision of Robert, with no cost spared in producing fruit of the highest quality.

-The Cape Grace vineyard is grown naturally using organic principals and incorporates some aspects of biodynamic farming in an attempt to preserve and enhance the natural environment allowing our fruit to be authentically expressive in terms of depth of flavour and structure.
+The Cape Grace vineyard is grown naturally using organic principles and incorporates some aspects of biodynamic farming in an attempt to preserve and enhance the natural environment allowing our fruit to be authentically expressive in terms of depth of flavour and structure.
 This pristine fruit allows us to create individualistic wines that are true to their site and season.

 Soil health and vitality are of major importance and our aim is to “put back” more than we take in terms of soil nutrition.
 In autumn, after vintage and throughout winter, agistment for Dorper sheep is successful in reducing pasture and gives a lovely sprinkle of manure.
 That combined with chicken poo pellets and organic compost create a rich elixir of nutrients and compounds that facilitate soil fertility and thus vine nutrition and health.